-Visit the Department of Housing and Public Works website at www.hpw.qld.gov.au for more information.
+Visit Business Queensland at www.business.qld.gov.au for more information.

 What is an appropriately qualified person?

 An appropriately qualified person is someone who holds a specific licence to carry out work on that particular prescribed fire safety installation.
 Their licence can only be issued by the Queensland Building and Construction Commission (QBCC).